radudaia/denvset/README.md

-# EmEnvSet - Embedded Environment Setup System
+# DEnvSet - Development ENVironment SETup Framework

-Simple script for setting up an embedded development environment on a freshly-installed Linux system
+Simple framework for setting up a development environment on a freshly-installed Linux system

 ## Getting Started